vbookshelf/Mammogram-Mass-Analyzer/README.md

 1- Use yolov5 with torch hub during inference.
 This will speed up inference.
 I used this method in this project:<br>
 https://github.com/vbookshelf/Wheat-Head-Auto-Counter

 2- Use Faster-RCNN or Mask-RCNN to train the model.
-The workflow is well explained in this blog post by Eric Chen:<br>
+A simple Pytorch Mask-RCNN fine-tuning workflow is explained in this blog post by Eric Chen:<br>
 https://haochen23.github.io/2020/06/fine-tune-mask-rcnn-pytorch.html#.ZAc9TOxBzUJ